CENTCOM vs. IRGC: Dueling Accounts of May 27 Iranian Missile and Drone Attacks on Kuwait and Bahrain

 Ceasefire Violation

-How will this escalation impact global oil prices given the proximity of the incidents to the Strait of Hormuz?
+What impact will these attacks have on oil prices and global energy markets, given the proximity to the Strait of Hormuz?

 like19